 Mint helps you monitor your spending habits and keep track of your account balances.
-You can also use Mint to stay on top of your debts and your credit score.
+You can also use Mint to stay on top of your bills and track your credit score.

-Keep reading to learn all about what Mint has to offer, so you can decide whether this budgeting app is right for you.
+Keep reading to learn what Mint has to offer, so you can decide whether this budgeting app is right for you.

 What is Mint?

-In a relatively short time, Mint has grown into one of the world’s most popular financial planning and budgeting apps.
+In a relatively short time, Mint has become one of the world’s most popular financial planning and budgeting apps.
 Let’s take a look at how that happened.

-Mint integrates with most financial institutions.
-Once you have a Mint account, you’ll connect the app to your bank, credit union, mortgage lender, and other financial accounts by entering login information for each of them.
+Intuit Mint syncs with most financial institutions.
+Once you start a Mint account, you’ll connect the app to your bank, credit union, mortgage lender, and other financial accounts by entering the login information for each of them.

-Mint would prompt you to log in to each of these accounts, and then it would pull that data right into the smartphone app to give you a big picture glance at your finances any time you need it.
+Mint would prompt you to log in to each of these accounts.
+Then it would pull that data right into the smartphone app to give you a big picture glance at your finances any time you need it.

-You can then check your real-time account balances simply by pulling up the app.
-Suffice it to say it’s a lot more convenient to log in to one account versus logging in to four different ones to take a glance at your finances.
+You can check your real-time account balances simply by pulling up the app.
+Suffice it to say it’s a lot more convenient to log in to one account versus logging in to four different ones to get a glance at your cash flow.

-Next, let’s take a look at the various tools and features that Mint offers.
+Let’s take a look at the various tools and features Mint offers.

-Mint’s Bill Tracker ensures that you’ll (hopefully) never make a late bill payment again.
+Mint’s Bill Tracker ensures you’ll (hopefully) never make a late bill payment again.

-To use this feature, simply open the bill tracker in the app and input which bills are due and when.
+To use this feature, simply open the bill tracker in the app and enter which bills are due and when.

-For example, you can set the bill tracker to remind you that your gas bill is due on the first of the month, your cable bill is due on the 10th, and your credit cards are due on the 30th.
+For example, you can set the bill tracker to remind you the gas bill is due on the first of the month, your water bill is due on the 10th, and your credit cards are due on the 25th.

 Daily Budget Planner

-Mint’s Daily Budget Planner automatically analyzes your daily spending and suggests a customized budget plan based.
+Mint’s Daily Budget Planner automatically analyzes your daily spending habits and suggests a customized budget plan based.
 You can then modify these recommendations to reflect your personal goals.

-For example, the app will show you how much you’re spending on restaurants, utilities, and transportation costs each month.
-Then, if you have a particular financial goal you’re trying to reach—for example, saving $3,000 for a vacation—the budget planner can help you make category-specific adjustments to your spending in order to save for your goal.
+For example, the app will show you how much you’re spending on restaurants, utilities, and transportation each month.
+Then, if you have a particular financial goal you’re trying to reach — for example, saving $3,000 for a vacation — the budget planner can help you make category-specific adjustments to your spending in order to save for your goal.

 Practically speaking, the budget planner would help you realize that if you spent $150 less on restaurants and $100 less on groceries each month, you’d be able to achieve your $3,000 vacation goal in 12 months.